-On academic program collaboration matters, no consultation with other SUNY campuses took place since no other campus offers a program similar to the advanced certificate.
+On academic program collaboration matters, no consultation with other SUNY campuses took place since no other campus offers a program similar to the certificate of graduate study.
 However, extensive consultation occurred with SUNY community colleges in terms of program design.